bevyengine/bevy-website/content/learn/book/the-game-loop/game-time.md

 weight = 5
 +++

-Responding to the passage of time is essential for gameplay, animations and audio.
+Responding to the passage of time is essential for gameplay, animations, and audio.
 But doing so correctly is surprisingly subtle.

 The [`Time`] resource in Bevy is the source of truth